 The Ensemble 5 toured Japan in 2013 and in 2019.
 Their seven albums on the critically acclaimed British label Leo Records have been praised by the international press.
 "The Summary of 4" (2014) and "The Collective Mind" (2019) have been listed among "BEST OF THE YEAR" by the magazine The New York City Jazz Record.
 The latest release "LUMINESCENCE" captures the band live in Tokyo with Japanese guest musician and violin player Naoki Kita.
 As US- American writer Stuart Kremsky remarked: „The musicians proceed to unheard musical territory coalescing in a sound world of continuing fascination.“

 Ensemble 5, from left to right Heinz Geisser, Robert Morgenthaler, Reto Staub, Fridolin Blumer.

-Reto Staub (*1979) studied piano with Tomasz Herbut at the Bern University of the arts.
-He did chamber music classes for contemporary classical music with Reinbert de Leuw, Maurizio Kagel and Ensemble Modern and graduated theater music courses with Georges Aperghis and Françoise Rivalland.
-2006/2007 he was scholarship holder at the International Ensemble Modern Academy in Frankfurt/Main.
-Further artistic animations from Pierre-Laurent Aimard, Peter Donohoe, Thomas Larcher, Andreas Staier and Verena Bosshart, Pierre Sublet.
+After studying piano with Tomasz Herbut and graduating at the University of the Arts in Bern/Switzerland he attended chamber music classes for contemporary music with Reinbert de Leeuw and Mauricio Kagel and theater music classes with Georges Aperghis and Françoise Rivalland.
+In 2006/2007 he was scholarship holder at the International Ensemble Modern Academy in Frankfurt/Germany.

 Ensemble 5, from left to right Fridolin Blumer, Reto Staub, Heinz Geisser, Robert Morgenthaler; Photo by Bettina Scherz.